babafun/omni-minify/README.md

 ## Contributing
 Contributing is quite easy!
 All you have to do is fork the repository, create a new plugin in crates/plugins/(supported filetype)/, and edit the CLI to connect to it.

+## Plugin versions
+Current plugin versions and states:
+- JavaScript is at v0.1.0 - currently in beta
+- CSS is at v1.0.0 - stable for usage in production
+- HTML is at v0.1.0 - currently in beta
+- GLB currently has an empty plugin - will be worked on!
 ## How to Run

 Currently, as there are no releases yet, you will have to compile and run the code from source.